If I have just 3 days there

 Stuff like the pagoda remains open during this time.

-Also Benh Thanh market seems to close around 5 or 6ish, I had assumed it would be open till late like all the shops, and the markets in other Vietnamese cities, but it is not so. almost 6 years ago be careful of taxi scams and teh cyclo drivers, ho chi minh city is a great place see this: http://www.vietnameseprivatetours.com/ho-chi-minh-city-tourist-sights over 3 years agoAnswered by mei ro do via WorldNomads.com
+Also Benh Thanh market seems to close around 5 or 6ish, I had assumed it would be open till late like all the shops, and the markets in other Vietnamese cities, but it is not so. about 6 years ago be careful of taxi scams and teh cyclo drivers, ho chi minh city is a great place see this: http://www.vietnameseprivatetours.com/ho-chi-minh-city-tourist-sights over 3 years agoAnswered by mei ro do via WorldNomads.com

 Hi !
 You can do: